sharwahodgar/Twitter_Sentiment_Analysis/README.md

-# 🛒 Retail Sales Analysis
+# 🐦 Twitter Sentiment Analysis using Machine Learning

-A complete Exploratory Data Analysis (EDA) project that analyzes retail sales data to uncover customer purchasing behavior, sales trends, and business insights using Python.
+A Natural Language Processing (NLP) project that classifies tweets as **Positive** or **Negative** using Machine Learning.
+The project performs text preprocessing, feature extraction with TF-IDF, and sentiment classification using Logistic Regression.

 ---

 ## 📌 Project Overview

-This project focuses on analyzing retail sales transactions using Python and data analysis libraries.
-The objective is to clean the dataset, perform exploratory data analysis, visualize patterns, and generate actionable business insights.
+Twitter is one of the largest platforms where people express their opinions about products, events, brands, and social issues.
+This project uses Natural Language Processing (NLP) techniques to analyze tweets and determine whether their sentiment is positive or negative.

-The analysis was performed in **Google Colab**, and the dataset was imported directly from **Kaggle** using the Kaggle API.
+The project was implemented in **Google Colab**, and the dataset was downloaded directly from **Kaggle** using the **Kaggle API**.

 ---

 ## 📂 Dataset

-**Source:** Kaggle Retail Sales Dataset

-The dataset contains retail transaction records including:
+**Dataset:** Sentiment140

+- Source: Kaggle
+- Total Tweets: 1.6 Million
+- Labels:
+  - 0 → Negative
+  - 4 → Positive

+Dataset contains:

+- Target
-- Transaction ID
+- Tweet ID
 - Date
-- Customer ID
-- Gender
-- Age
-- Product Category
-- Quantity
+- Query
-- Price per Unit
+- Username
-- Total Amount
+- Tweet Text

 ---